eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-start>
 ```

 As expected, at the start of this increment, the eden regions are full.
-856MB (897,581,056 B) of the total 4096MB (4294,967,296 B) heap, equivalent to 20% of the heap, is available as free memory.
+856 MB (897,581,056 B) of the total 4096 MB (4294,967,296 B) heap, equivalent to 20% of the heap, is available as free memory.

 The status of the *remembered set*, a metastructure specific to openJ9 JVM generational garbage collectors, is reported by the `<remembered-set>` element.
-The remembered set metastructure keeps track of any object references that cross different regions.
+The remembered set metastructure keeps a record of any object references that cross different regions.
 Each region corresponds to a single remembered set.

 The partial gc cycle uses and prunes the remembered set.
 The `regionsoverflowed` value records the number of regions that exceeded the non-object-heap memory allocation that is reserved for the remembered set.
 The partial GC cycle cannot reclaim memory from these overflow regions.
 The partial GC cycle also cannot reclaim memory from any regions whose remembered set is being rebuilt by an increment of a global mark cycle that is in progress.

 At the start of the partial gc cycle, the remembered set is using 93% of its available memory capacity, with 153.26 MB (160705664 B) available.
-The set consists of 2,749,664 cards and has 1 overflow region.
+The set consists of 2,749,664 cards and has one overflow region.

 The following element, `<allocation-stats>`, records information about how memory was divided up between application (or *mutator*) threads before the start of the current cycle.
 For this example, the thread `Group1.Backend.CompositeBackend{Tier1}.7` was the largest consumer of memory.